MicrosoftDocs/globalization/globalization/fonts-layout/font-support.md

 ---
 title: Script and font support in Windows
-description: Since before Windows 2000, text-display support for new scripts has been added in each major release of Windows.
-This article describes changes made in each major release.
+description: Discover the changes made to script and font support for major releases of Windows.
 author: pallep
 ms.date: 8/10/2023
 ---